Wobble Up

-"Wobble Up" is a song by the American singer Chris Brown featuring rappers Nicki Minaj and G-Eazy.
-"Wobble Up" is a bounce track, and its production samples “Monkey on the D$ck” (1996), originally produced by Mannie Fresh and performed by Cash Money Records’ artist Magnolia Shorty.
+"Wobble Up" is a song by American singer Chris Brown featuring Trinidadian rapper Nicki Minaj and American rapper G-Eazy.
+"Wobble Up" is a bounce track, and its production samples “Monkey on the D$ck” (1996), originally produced by Mannie Fresh and performed by Magnolia Shorty.
 “Wobble Up” was released on April 18, 2019, as the third single from Brown's ninth studio album Indigo.

 Background and composition

 The song was written by its performers, and produced by J. R. Rotem.
 "Wobble Up" contains a sample of "Monkey on tha D$ck" (1997) by the late Cash Money rap artist Magnolia Shorty, for which its composers are credited as writers.
 The song marks Chris Brown's seventh collaboration with Nicki Minaj and third with G-Eazy, and the first between Minaj and G-Eazy.

 "Wobble Up" is a bounce track about twerking.
 HotNewHipHop described its lyrical content as "hedonistic fun" and "x-rated".
 Brown performs the song's chorus and its first and last verse, Nicki Minaj raps the second verse with an up-tempo flow, while G-Eazy raps the third verse with lyrics about buying women several material gifts.